Download (PDF: 326 KB)

 b.
 When did the federal eviction moratorium begin?

 The moratorium began on September 4, 2020.
-After that date, a housing provider may not evict for failure to pay, any tenant who submits a signed attestation, per the Notice through March 31, 2021.
+After that date, a housing provider may not evict for failure to pay any tenant who submits a signed attestation, per the Notice, through June 30, 2021 (per the March 29, 2021 CDC order).
 This deadline has been extended from the original date of December 31, 2020.

 c.
 Is rent that accrues during the eviction moratorium forgiven?